nexgen999/gbe_fork/post_build/README.release.md

 ---

+## Crash log/printer:

+The emu can setup a very basic crash logger/printer.
+This is intended to debug some annoying scenarios, and best used with the debug build of the emu.

+To enable this feature create a file called `crash_printer_location.txt` inside your `steam_settings` folder,
+and set the path to the crash log file on a single line.

+Note that forward slashes `/` are encouraged for both Windows & Linux.

+Check the example file `crash_printer_location.EXAMPLE.txt`

+---

 ## Fake Windows dll/exe certificate and antivirus software:

 The Windows build is signed with a fake self-signed certificate, this helps in bypassing some basic checks by apps,